 A solution to the Ukraine war would be extremely beneficial for the global economy which has suffered heavily due to sanctions, embargos, and rerouting of trade.
 India too has had to suffer constant pressure from Western lobbies to stop trade with Russia.
 The war has also had a significant impact on global oil prices resulting in substantial economic inflation across the world.
 The end of the conflict will come as a relief to many suffering economies and will act as a timely boost to the Indian markets as well.

-Regardless of who wins, the US Presidency comes with colossal responsibilities.
-If Donald Trump returns to power, he will be looking to make a clear headway in overturning an array of Democrat policies.
-With Prime Minister Narendra Modi’s excellent personal terms, and many coinciding global interests, it is safe to assume that a Donald Trump victory will prove to be beneficial, as far as Indian interests are concerned.
-The picture will be clear in just a little while, ending the suspense, whether the popular, outspoken, billionaire will once again occupy the White House.
+As Donald Trump returns to power, he will be looking to make a clear headway in overturning an array of Democrat policies.
+With Prime Minister Narendra Modi’s excellent personal terms, and many coinciding global interests, it is safe to say that Donald Trump’s victory will prove to be beneficial, as far as Indian interests are concerned.